darthalla/Neural-Network/README.md

 ## Getting Started

 To run this project locally make sure that nodejs installed on your laptop.
-Type  npm install in your terminal.
-After that, write npm run dev.
+Type  *npm install* in your terminal.
+After that, write *npm run dev*.

 ## Tech Stack